bmink/esp_rotary/README.md

 ```

 The encoders are now up and running and ready to be used.
 There are two ways
-applications can use encoders: using the event queue or reading values directly
+applications can use encoders: using the event queue or reading values
+directly.

 ### Rotary encoder event queue

-Upon successful initialization, a queue called `rot_event_queue` becomes
+Upon successful initialization, a queue named `rotary_event_queue` becomes
 available.
 The application can wait on this queue to receive events of type
-`rot_event_t`.
+`rotary_event_t`.
 Each event comes with the index of the encoder that is sending
 the event, the tupe of event (value increment/decrement, switch press or
 release, as well as the encoder's value.